 When you need a bit more than relaxation, consider pairing reflexology with your massage.
 An ancient Chinese tradition, reflexology is the art of applying pressure to key parts of your hands, feet, and ears to stimulate comfort and healing in other parts of your body.
-With our Swedish massage with reflexology packages, you receive the benefits of the large movements associated with Swedish massage as well as the small, precise, but still firm movements of reflexology.
-View our pricing.

 Benefits of Reflexology